 Facilities & remote work

 As the COVID-19 situation affected our daily work routines dramatically in March 2020, we needed to quickly change our plans, and due to this, we decided to test out several different virtual reality (VR) platforms with our team during the springtime.
-We were trying to figure out how they would work for formal or informal collaboration and remote meetings, and wrote articles about this journey to share our insights.
+We were trying to figure out how they would work for formal or informal collaboration and remote meetings, and wrote articles about this journey to share our insights, which you can find in the Working Remotely series.
 Is working in virtual reality more efficient than in regular videochat meetings and workshops?
 We tested and wrote about Glue, a virtual collaboration tool, and social platforms AltspaceVR, Bigscreen VR, Rec Room and VRChat, as well as Mozilla Hubs.
-You can find the whole article series here.

 Even though the COVID-19 situation seemed a bit better during the summer as the government regulations were eased, and it seemed that some of the teams could have started to work a bit more from Helsinki XR Center premises, we still had some bumps along the way.
 The building where Helsinki XR Center is located had major renovations going on, and naturally it caused a lot of noise pollution.
 The noise made it almost unbearable to work at the office, and due to this, remote work continued being the norm for us.
 In the end, this turned out to be a good thing, as the COVID-19 situation quickly became a lot worse, and regulations became more strict again.
 We could say that the inconveniences of the renovation really helped us with being a bit more safe!